qq99/polymer-pgp-textarea/README.md

 polymer-pgp-textarea
 ====================

-This is supposed to be / going to be a textarea that supports PGP
+This is supposed to be / going to be a textarea that supports PGP via [openpgpjs](https://github.com/openpgpjs/openpgpjs/)

 I'm playing with [Polymer](http://www.polymer-project.org/)